This article provides guidelines on how to handle multiple currencies within your QuickBooks account when Amazon pays you in a foreign currency.

-In this article we will cover how to handle multiple currencies within your QuickBooks account when Amazon pays you in a foreign currency.
-In this article we'll use an example of a US business selling on Amazon.com and Amazon.ca in USD and CAD respectively.
+We will use an example of a US business selling on Amazon.com and Amazon.ca in USD and CAD, respectively.
 The same functionality applies for businesses selling in other multi-currency scenarios such as GBP on Amazon.co.uk and EUR on Amazon.de.

-When you sell on Amazon in a foreign currency there are two options for how you can have Amazon pay you.
+When you sell on Amazon in a foreign currency, you have two ways to define how Amazon will pay you:

-- Amazon can convert the foreign currency into your preferred currency (USD) and pay you to your normal bank account (USD account with US bank, in the example above).
+- Amazon can convert the foreign currency into your preferred currency (USD) and pay you to your normal bank account (USD account with US bank).

 Before you begin